 Fortunately, you can take several steps to enhance the security of your financial transactions and protect your startup’s assets.
 Here are a few key things to keep in mind:

-• Use secure payment processors: When processing payments, make sure you use a secure payment processor like Stripe or Braintree.
-These processors use advanced encryption and security measures to protect your customers’ financial information.
+• Use secure payment processors: When processing payments, use a secure payment processor like Stripe or Braintree.
+These processors use advanced encryption and security measures to protect customers’ financial information.

 • Enable two-factor authentication: Two-factor authentication adds an extra layer of security to your financial accounts by requiring a second form of verification (like a code sent to your phone) and your password.